Diophantine definability of nonnorms of cyclic extensions of global fields: Non-norms of cyclic extensions

 for some matrix $(b_{ij})\in \GL_{\ell}(K)$.
 Then

 as a polynomial in the variables $t_i$, has coefficients $f_s\in K[y,b_{11},\ldots,b_{\ell\ell}]$.
 Thus

 Thus $D(\ell,K)$ is diophantine over $K$, because each condition in the above list defines a diophantine set over $K$.
-The first two are clearly diophantine, and the third is Theorem \ref{thm:nonnormprime} if $\ell$ is odd, and is Theorem 1.3 of \cite{EM17} if $\ell=2$.
+The first two are clearly diophantine, and the third is by Theorem \ref{thm:nonnormprime} if $\ell$ is odd, and ny Theorem~1.3 of~\cite{EM17} if $\ell=2$.
 This proves the theorem in the case that $K$ contains $\mu_{\ell}$, the $\ell$th roots of unity.

 Now suppose $K$ does not contain the $\ell$th roots of unity.
 Let $\omega\in \overline{K}$ be a primitive $\ell$th root of unity in an algebraic closure $\overline{K}/K$, and set $M:=K(\omega)$.
 If $L/K$ is a cyclic extension of degree $\ell$, a basis of $L/K$ is also a basis of $ML/M$, since $M$ and $L$ are both Galois over $K$ and $M\cap L = K$.
 Thus a norm form for $L/K$ is also a norm form of $ML/M$ by viewing the variables as ranging over $M$ rather than $K$.